Hi! Welcome to the Horizon! I am Nuraini, and I write as Teja. Four years on, and it’s time for an update.

 The sustainability challenges we face today cannot wait for that.

 Fortunately, I’m not just a scientist, I’m a polymath.
 I can think like many different kinds of people, not just a scientist.
-It’s just that you just don’t get a lot of chances to do that, when you begin a full time job.
+It’s just that you simply don’t get a lot of chances to do that, when you begin a full time job.

 But it does mean that I know there is a faster way.
 Knowledge is slow because you must learn it using your conscious brain.
 For complex problems like sustainability, wisdom is faster.